erikvp/Project-RestaurantReview/README.md

-# Mobile Web Specialist Certification Course
+# Udacity Front End Developer Course
----
-#### _Three Stage Course Material Project - Restaurant Reviews_

-## Project Overview: Stage 1
+## Project - Restaurant Reviews Stage 1

+### Objective

-For the **Restaurant Reviews** projects, you will incrementally convert a static webpage to a mobile-ready web application.
+For the **Restaurant Reviews** project, you will incrementally convert a static webpage to a mobile-ready web application.
 In **Stage One**, you will take a static design that lacks accessibility and convert the design to be responsive on different sized displays and accessible for screen reader use.
 You will also add a service worker to begin the process of creating a seamless offline experience for your users.

+The original starter files can be found here: [Udacity Github Respoitory](https://github.com/udacity/mws-restaurant-stage-1)

-### Specification
+### Run The Application

-You have been provided the code for a restaurant reviews website.
-The code has a lot of issues.
-It’s barely usable on a desktop browser, much less a mobile device.
-It also doesn’t include any standard accessibility features, and it doesn’t work offline at all.
-Your job is to update the code to resolve these issues while still maintaining the included functionality.

-### What do I do from here?

-1. In this folder, start up a simple HTTP server to serve up the site files on your local computer.
+1. Create a project folder (e.g. Restaurant-Review), start up a simple HTTP server to serve up the site files on your local computer.
 Python has some simple tools to do this, and you don't even need to know Python.
 For most people, it's already installed on your computer.

-Setup server: `python3 -m http.server 8000`.
+2. From the terminal, verify the version of Python installed on your computer.
+Type `python -v`
+   * Python v2.x: Change the directory to your project directory.
+Type the following into the terminal - `python -m SimpleHTTPServer 8000`
+   * Python v3.x: Change the directory to your project directory.
+Type the following into the terminal - `python3 -m http.server 8000`.

-1. With your server running, visit the site: `http://localhost:8000`, and look around for a bit to see what the current experience looks like.
+3. With your server running, visit the site: `http://localhost:8000`, from your web browser (e.g. Chrome).
-2. Explore the provided code, and start making a plan to implement the required features in three areas: responsive design, accessibility and offline use.
-3. Write code to implement the updates to get this site on its way to being a mobile-ready website.

-## Leaflet.js and Mapbox:
+## Leaflet.js and Mapbox

-This repository uses [leafletjs](https://leafletjs.com/) with [Mapbox](https://www.mapbox.com/).
-You need to replace `<your MAPBOX API KEY HERE>` with a token from [Mapbox](https://www.mapbox.com/).
-Mapbox is free to use, and does not require any payment information.

-### Note about ES6

-Most of the code in this project has been written to the ES6 JavaScript specification for compatibility with modern web browsers and future proofing JavaScript code.
-As much as possible, try to maintain use of ES6 in any additional JavaScript you write.

-### Misc Notes

-* Hold down shift refresh to clear cache and page updates
+IMPORTANT:  This application requires an API key (free).
+The key assigned to me is already in the code.
+Please go to [Mapbox](https://www.mapbox.com/) to get your own API key.
+Then replace the API key in the following two locations:

+* main.js  Search for the initMap() near line 82.
+Insert API key for `mapToken`
+* restaurant_info.js  Search for the initMap() near line 14.
+Insert API key for `mapboxToken`.

+## Code Dependencies

+Required Files:

+* index.html (includes links/scripts for Mapbox API, leaflet & normalize.css)
+* restaurant.html (includes links/scripts leaflet & normalize.css)
+* css/styles.css
+* data/restaurants.json
+* img/1.jpg thru 10.jpg
+* js/dbhelper.js
+* js/main.js
+* js/restaurant_info.js
+* js/sw.js